The Day the Earth Moved

 But Scripture doesn't fit: "No one can come to me unless the Father...draws them."
 Faith itself is a gift.
 Romans 8:29-30 lays out an unbroken chain.

-So theologians add epicycles: prevenient grace, middle knowledge, libertarian free will — each one designed to keep human choice at the center.
+So theologians reach for added machinery: prevenient grace, middle knowledge, libertarian free will — each one an attempt to keep the human choice at the pivot.

 What Happens When You Move the Center